Parameter-Efficient Fine-Tuning in Large Models: A Survey of Methodologies: Acknowledgements

+In conclusion, emergent abilities grant LLMs remarkable problem-solving capabilities, though they remain imperfect.
+To bridge the gap between LLMs and real-world applications, integrating traditional algorithms, expert systems, or hybrid models may be necessary to enhance reliability, accuracy, and domain-specific expertise.

 Thanks to the exceptional scalability of the transformer architecture \cite{vaswani2017attention}, language models also exhibit high scalability.
-Scaling laws for LLMs describe how the model grows and performs as the volume of training data increases.
+The scaling laws for LLM describe how the model grows and performs as the volume of training data increases.

-In general, a scaling law includes four parameters, which also characterize a language model: denoted as: (1) Parameters count $N$.
+In general, a scaling law includes four parameters, which also characterize a language model: (1) Parameters count $N$.
 The number of parameters of an LLM is often associated with the number of transformer layers and the hidden size, except for some MoE LLMs.
 (2) Data size $D$.
 In LLM, this refers to the number of tokens for training.
 (3) Computation cost $C$.
 This is typically measured in terms of time and computational resources.
 (4) Loss $L$.
 The performance of training is usually evaluated by the training loss.
 There are two representative scaling laws for transformer LLMs.

 \textbf{The Kaplan scaling law} Proposed by Kaplan \cite{kaplan2020scaling}, the law examines the statistical relations between the parameters $C, N, D$ and $L$ over a wide range of values, models and data tokens.
 The relationships can be expressed through the following equations: